kkfnui/ToolKit/README.md

 1. could execute on any work directory
 2. file could be full path
+3. refactor dependence of login,scp,deploy
+5. split file smaller that can make upload as quick as possible
 3. show upload progress and transfer speed
 4. support input passcode artificial when get passcode from mail failed.
-5. split file smaller that can make upload as quick as possible
 6. add logger to record every action to find errors
-7. refactor dependence of login,scp,deploy
 8. exception

     The passcode has sent to your mail.
 If not, After 20 seconds try again.
     Input again:
-    cp: /home/lvfei/lvfeitmp/lvfei_2015-11-19_18-30-06/recsys-servering.war: No such file or

 **Feature**